 The combination of stresses that act on O-rings can be complex and difficult to evaluate.
-Therefore, it is very important that both the O-ring compound and size be tested in the real environment of its service.
+Therefore, both the O-ring compound and size should be tested in the real environment of its service.
 The following examples picture and classify the common types of O-ring failure that can occur.

 Failure without visible evidence on seal